ysndr/MSc-Thesis/chapter/methodology.md

 The usefulness of a language server correlates with its performance.
 It may cause stutters in the editor, or prompt users to wait for responses when upon issuing LSP commands.
-Different studies suggest that interruptions are detrimentatl to programmers productivity [@interruption-1, @interruption-2].
+Different studies suggest that interruptions are detrimental to programmers productivity [@interruption-1, @interruption-2].
 The more often and longer a task is interrupted the higher the frustration.
 Hence, as called for in RQ.1 (cf. [@sec:research-questions]), a main criterion for the language server is its performance.

 Speaking of language servers there are two tasks that require processing, and could potentially cause interruptions.